wardle/nhspd/README.md

 ## Getting started

 1. Create the postcode index
+2. Run a web service
-2. Use as a library
+3. Use as a library

 ### 1. Create the postcode index